 Our surface mines at the Rockwood facility use natural gas and electricity to produce whole grain silica.
-The reserves are part of the Sylvania Formation and are notable for their low iron content, making them particularly valuable to customers producing specialty glass for architectural or alternative energy applications.
+Rockwood's own reserves are part of the Sylvania Formation and are notable for their low iron content, making them particularly valuable to customers producing specialty glass for architectural or alternative energy applications.
+Currently sandstone ore is purchased from two local construction material companies from those companies' reserves.
 The facility is located approximately 30 miles southwest of Detroit and is accessible by major highways including U.S. Interstate 75.
 Once the product is appropriately processed, it is packaged in bulk and shipped by rail via the Canadian National Railway or truck.